JanHerca/urantiapedia/output/wikijs/en/book/Zoroastrianism/The_Zend_Avesta_Part_3/Yasna_10.md

 ---

 17\.
-Thereupon spake Zarathu_s_tra: Praise to H(a)oma, Mazda-made.
+Thereupon spake Zarathu<i>s</i>tra: Praise to H(a)oma, Mazda-made.
 Good is H(a)oma, Mazda-made.
 All the plants of H(a)oma praise I, on the heights of lofty mountains, in the gorges of the valleys, in the clefts (of sundered hill-sides) cut for the bundles bound by women.
 From the silver cup I pour Thee to the golden chalice over [^1008].
 Let me not thy (sacred) liquor spill to earth, of precious cost.

 18\.
 These are thy Gâthas [^1009], holy H(a)oma, these <span id="p244">[<sup><small>p.
 244</small></sup>]</span> thy songs, and these thy teachings [^1010], and these thy truthful ritual words, health [^1011]\-imparting, victory-giving, from harmful hatred healing giving.